 Qi (Energy), in regard to our health, means life force or vital energy.
 Gong means work or technique.
 Qi Gong is a self-healing art that trains the mind to recycle the negative energy (toxins, stress etc.) and replenish with a more positive balanced connection to yourself and understanding of what is needed for healing.

 The 18 movements of Qi Gong, developed in 1979 by Master Li Houshen at the Shanghi Hospital, were created for rehabilitative purpose but are extremely beneficial for everyone.
 The movements help to strengthen the mind, breath, and body.
 They also help release pain and stress from the body increasing healing time of injuries.
 The movements can be practiced standing, seated or lying down.

-Whether you are looking to try yoga for the first time or just looking to get back to the mat after an honest distraction, this six week workshop will help you get into a weekly yoga “rhythm.”
+Whether you are looking to try yoga for the first time or just looking to get back to the mat after an honest distraction, these classes will help you get into a weekly yoga “rhythm.”
 Have you been drawn off your mat and away from your yoga practice?
 If so, please join us for this yoga refresher.
 Come and (re)discover your practice!

 You will have an opportunity for personalized attention, feedback and adjustments.
 Questions will be welcomed with the intention providing you with the skills and confidence necessary to deepen your practice.
 Beginners are WELCOME!